 He doesn’t ride much in that, Wade thought.
 Otherwise the suit would be stained with trail dust.

-Wade saw a movement to his left, and spun around to see that there was another rider, a burly man with flame red hair and a scarf over his lower face.
+Wade saw a movement to his left, and spun around to see that there was another rider—a burly man with flame-red hair and a scarf over his lower face.
 The man’s gear was much more well-worn, and when Wade looked over to him, he only half turned his head.

 This second man had two gun belts on, Wade registered at once.
 There was something in the easy readiness of the man that Wade knew meant he had served; this was a man used to violence.